grnydawn/miles-credit/README.md

 the next state of the atmosphere given the current state.

 ## NSF-NCAR Derecho Installation
-Currently, the framework for running MILES-CREDIT on an hpc is designed around Derecho.Derecho requires building PyTorch to enable correct MPI usage, but this requires specific depencies found in credit.
-To begin create a clone of the pre-built credit environment, which contains the correct version of torch and other packes (torch-vision, numpy and others).
+Currently, the framework for running miles-credit in parallel is centered around NSF-NCAR's Derecho HPC.
+Derecho requires building several miles-credit dependent packages locally, including PyTorch, to enable correct MPI configuration.
+To begin, create a clone of the pre-built miles-credit environment, which contains compatiable versions of torch, torch-vision, numpy, and others.

 ```bash
 module purge